TakingItCasual/easymc/docs/commands.rst

 Takes one argument: The name of the desired IAM user.
 As it is not possible to request existing access keys from AWS, this works by the script storing access keys generated from the :bash:`user create` and :bash:`user rotate_key` commands in your config.
 The stored access keys are gone over in an attempt to find one belonging to the desired IAM user.
+Once set, the previous default access key is stored.

 :bash:`user create`
 ~~~~~~~~~~~~~~~~~~~